Thursday 21st May 2020

 It’s got three levels of walkways crisscrossing a corner or the woods near the kiddies playgrounds, apparently a 3hr ride if you do all of it.
 Would absolutely love to.

 Hayfever season, but this year I’m not stricken.
 Second time since ever.
+Maybe I have corona.

 Sun was glorious.
 Being a Wednesday it wasn’t too jammed.
 All the hot bods are out, one stretch of the lawn’s becoming like Muscle Beach.
 I bet all those cross-fitters just come here for the chance to show off again once out the hermit cave that is lockdown, and why not?
+I mean what’s the point in getting yourself a six-pack when you can’t show it off?
+Especially when it’s gettin so hot so hot I wanna take my clothes off.
+Imagine being a doctor you’ve studied to be for years, and someone has a heart attack in the crowd.
+That’s what being hot and hot is like.
+Yes, you tell yourself, you’re practically a public service.

+Big silent killers.
 Damn things everywhere.
 There were about 4 in all the lakes.
 A nerdy teenager spent his trip feeding the wildfowl, deep in concentration, thought it very sweet -it’s normally tourists or grannies.

 Some parts of London you really don’t notice until stopping to look at your everyday.
 The sheer size of some of the trees, that must be centuries old we take for granted.